How can they be so irresponsible?

 The man who wants to be president, Ron DeSantis, does not have a plan to fix Social Security.
 Two other men who want to be president, U.S. Senators from Florida Marco Rubio and Rick Scott don’t have a plan to fix Social Security.
 President Joe Biden, Nancy Pelosi, and Charlie Crist don’t have the plan to fix Social Security either.
 Why not?

-If you are not yet retired, but are in your 50s or 60s, you will need to work longer and save more money than you had expected unless this Social Security shortfall is fixed.
+If you are not yet retired, but are in your fifties or sixties, you will need to work longer and save more money than you had expected unless this Social Security shortfall is fixed.
 If you are close to retirement, you should be intensely aware that your Social Security benefits might be 23% less than you and your advisor are planning on.

-If you are in your 20s or 30s, is it even possible to plan on any Social Security with how our leaders in Washington D.C. are treating your retirement nest egg?
+If you are in your twenties or thirties, is it even possible to plan on any Social Security with how our leaders in Washington D.C. are treating your retirement nest egg?
 I am embarrassed that Democrats and Republicans think this is how to treat our seniors.
 How about you?

 There are only two ways to fix this Social Security mess.
 Gradually increase the retirement age or increase taxes.
 Our spineless politicians know this and choose to kick the can down the road imperiling your retirement future.